0xAX/git-cheat/README.md

 contribution
 ------------

-if i missed something you can easily to contribute to `git-cheat`:
+if I missed something you can easily to contribute to `git-cheat`:

   * Fork [repo](https://github.com/0xAX/git-cheat)
   * Make you changes